-signed by an employee unless authorized by the MTW PHA Board to do so.
-If this document is not signed by the Chair or Secretary, documentation such as the by-laws or authorizing board resolution must accompany this certification.
+^{} Must be signed by either the Chairperson or Secretary of the Board of the MTW PHA's legislative body.
+This certification cannot be signed by an employee unless authorized by the MTW PHA Board to do so.
+If this document is not signed by the Chairperson or Secretary, documentation such as the by-laws or authorizing board resolution must accompany this certification.